MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Microsoft.Dynamics.Nav.Management/Start-NAVDataUpgrade.md

 ```

 ### -Language
-Specifies the language version of Dynamics NAV on which to run the upgrade.
+Specifies the language in which the upgrade, specifically codeunits, will run.
 The value must be a valid culture name for a language in Microsoft Dynamics NAV, such as en-US or da-DK.
 If the specified language does not exist on the Microsoft Dynamics NAV Server instance, the language en-US will be used.

+The Resume-NAVDataUpgrade function will also run in the language that was used by bthe Start-NAV DataUpgrade cmdlet.

+This parameter is similar -Language paramter of the Invoke-NAVCodeunit cmdlet.

 ```yaml
 Type: LanguageSetting